How to Help Your Parents Get Their Estate Plan in Order (Without It Getting Weird)

 The two documents that tend to be missing or outdated are the healthcare power of attorney and the financial power of attorney.

 A healthcare power of attorney names the person who can make medical decisions if your parent is unable to communicate their wishes.
-A financial power of attorney names someone who can manage financial matters if they are incapacitated.
+A financial power of attorney names someone who can manage financial matters on their behalf if needed.
 Without these, even the most loving and capable family member may not be able to step in when it matters most.

 And even if your parents do have these documents, it is worth checking two things: are the people named still the people they would choose?
 And are the documents filed where they need to be, with the right doctors and the right banks, and do you know where to find them?